vrockai/pipeline-test/docs/content.md

 ---

-## The gut microbiome-metabolome dataset collection: a curated resource for integrative meta-analysis
+## The gut microbiome-metabolome dataset collection: a curated resource for integrative meta-analysis.
+ 19.10.2022, _E Muller, YM Algavi, E Borenstein_

+_Feces, Gastrointestinal Microbiome, Humans, Metabolome, Metabolomics, RNA, Ribosomal, 16S_ Integrative analysis of microbiome and metabolome data obtained from human fecal samples is a promising avenue for better understanding the interplay between bacteria and metabolites in the human gut, in both health and disease.
+However, acquiring, processing, and unifying such datasets from multiple sources is a daunting and challenging task.
+Here we present a publicly available, simple-to-use, curated dataset collection of paired fecal microbiome-metabolome data from multiple cohorts.
+This data resource allows researchers to easily obtain multiple fully processed and integrated microbiome-metabolome datasets, facilitating the discovery of universal microbe-metabolite links, benchmark various microbiome-metabolome integration tools, and compare newly identified microbe-metabolite findings to other published datasets.

 [Source](https://doi.org/10.1038/s41522-022-00345-5)

+10.1038/s41522-022-00345-5

 ---